 Housing costs in Holliston are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Holliston is a decidedly white-collar town, with fully 89.18% of the workforce employed in white-collar jobs, well above the national average.
+Holliston is a decidedly white-collar town, with fully 88.80% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Holliston is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Holliston who work in management occupations (18.42%), sales jobs (13.56%), and teaching (8.67%).
+There are especially a lot of people living in Holliston who work in management occupations (16.08%), teaching (10.35%), and sales jobs (9.55%).

 Also of interest is that Holliston has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Holliston in 2010 was $45,096, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $180,384 for a family of four.
+The per capita income in Holliston in 2018 was $60,245, which is wealthy relative to Massachusetts and the nation.
+This equates to an annual income of $240,980 for a family of four.

+Holliston is a somewhat ethnically-diverse town.
 The people who call Holliston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holliston residents report their race to be White, followed by Asian.
-Important ancestries of people in Holliston include Italian, English, German, and Polish.
+Important ancestries of people in Holliston include Irish, English, Italian, German, and French Canadian.

 The most common language spoken in Holliston is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.